{/*

 • Vision - What are your plans for the future?
 How do you want your future to look?

 • Mission - What does your brand intend to do?
-How do you plan to get to your future?
+How do you plan to achieve your future goals?

 • Brief Company History and Milestones that you believe everyone in the company should know about.